T0B1K/Issue_Relations/README.md

 The vectoriser uses the public available universal sentence encoder to create document embeddings, because it achieved the best results in combined with our _UniCosConcat_ classifier.\
-And the classification service uses the _UniCosConcat_ model, and applies it onto all the relations needed to obtain the issue graph
+And the classification service uses the _UniCosConcat_ model, and applies it onto all the relations needed to obtain the issue graph s
 ## Instructions
 ### Instructions for the Microservice
 The microservice can be started using docker-compose.
 It requires docker, as well as compose.\
 With the folder, the microservice can be started using the command *docker-compose up*.
+However, the [universal sentence encoder v4](https://tfhub.dev/google/universal-sentence-encoder/4) haas to be downloaded in advance and placed into the *kubernetes_microservice/container1/app* folder.
+Because in this folder the docker compose searches for a file named *universal-sentence-encoder_4.tar.gz*.\
+After the images have been built using compose, they can be used in the kubernetes cluster.\
+Simply run **kubectl append -f kompose.yaml** to push the images into the cluster

 ### Instructions for the Jupiter Notebooks files
 The Jupiter Notebooks files can be started by importing them into Google Collab.